 Age is NOT a Disease

 Let me repeat that for everyone in the back: Age is NOT a disease.
 Old is relative, and as Aaliyah sang, age ain't nothing but a number.
 As Dr. J points out, much like in human life, there are plenty of senior dogs and cats who are healthier than their younger counterparts.
+Seniors can live amazingly full, rich, long, comfortable, healthy lives, especially if you work closely with your veterinarian.

 My gorgeous 11.5 year old senior, Marshall Jolie-Pitt